Viveklodhi21/recipe-backend/README.md

 3. Run npm i
 4. Run npm start

-the localhost will be stared on localhost:3000
+The localhost will be stared on localhost:3000

+note: you might have to change SPOONACULAR_API_KEY in env if data is not visible